 3-hydroxy-3-methyl-glutaryl-coenzyme A

 The mevalonate pathway is the metabolic pathway responsible for the formation of steroid hormones and cholesterol.
 This is a highly conserved pathway that involves a series of reactions including the rate-limiting step, catalysed by 3-hydroxy-3-methyl-glutaryl-coenzyme A (HMG-CoA) reductase, which converts HMG-CoA to mevalonate[88].
 Mevalonate downstream products comprise cholesterol, geranylgeranyl pyrophosphate, farnesyl diphosphate synthase, and ubiquinone.
 The mevalonate metabolic route is important in protein prenylation, a post-translational modification that tethers the Ras and Rho family of GTPases to the membrane, which is required for the correct functioning of G protein-coupled receptors, and inhibition of the mevalonate pathway decreased sphere-forming ability in ALDH1A1+ breast CSCs[89].
 There is some controversy whether or not increased blood cholesterol is correlated with tumour incidence and mortality.
 The use of blood cholesterol-lowering statins is correlated with a reduced cancer incidence[90].
 However, some reports have shown no correlation[91].
 While pre-clinical and mechanistic studies generally support the use of statins for anticancer therapy, conflicting reports may be attributable to compensatory upregulation of HMG-CoA reductase by statins and the resulting dose-limiting toxicities[92].
 Nevertheless, total cholesterol is a poor prognostic factor in several different cancers[93] and statin use is associated with reduced cancer-related mortality in cancer patients[94].
-Recent studies have found that either blocking cholesterol synthesis or the HMG-CoA pathway exclusively eliminate stem cells of glioblastoma multiforme, colorectal, and lung cancers[95,96].
+Recent studies have found that either blocking cholesterol synthesis or the HMG-CoA pathway exclusively eliminates stem cells of glioblastoma multiforme, colorectal, and lung cancers[95,96].
 Further, a high-fat diet enhances in vivo tumour growth, which is supressed by statin treatment[97].
 These results strongly suggest that there exists an important and positive role of cholesterol in the biology of CSC functions.
-Pathways involved in both cholesterol biosynthesis and the synthesis of unsaturated fatty acid have been recently identified as the only selective druggable target in CSCs[98].
+Pathways involved in both cholesterol biosynthesis and the synthesis of unsaturated fatty acids have been recently identified as the only selective druggable target in CSCs[98].
 Interestingly, a recent study revealed that cholesterol biosynthesis is a key characteristic of breast CSCs and has a clear impact on patient outcome[99].
 The findings of the latter study clearly identified the cholesterol biosynthesis pathway as crucial for CSC propagation and a therapeutic target.
-In addition, this study provides a mechanistic explanation for the therapeutic beneficial effect of the use of statins in breast cancer.
+In addition, this study provides a mechanistic explanation for the beneficial therapeutic effect of the use of statins in breast cancer.
 Similarly, cholesterol biosynthesis has been found to be a crucial player in the tumorigenicity of human neuroblastoma cell lines and corresponding sphere-forming cells[100].

 Lipid biomolecules in CSCs